shioyama/mobility/README.md

 Requirements:
 - Sequel >= 4.0

-You can include `Mobility` just like in ActiveRecord, or you can use the `mobility` plugin, which does the same thing:
+You can extend `Mobility` just like in ActiveRecord, or you can use the `mobility` plugin, which does the same thing:

 ```ruby